Ajrarn/Natao/app/languages/helpMarkdown-en.md

 **Everyone _must_ arrive on time today.**

-You may also choose to strike-through a word or words by adding two tilde signs ( ~ ) before and after the word or words you would like to cross out.
+You may also choose to strike-through a word or words by adding two tilde signs ( ~ ) before and after the word or words you'd like to cross out.

     ~~A mistake.~~